ECG Airman receives Purple Heart

-U.S. Air Force Senior Airman Cody Cooper, 41st Electronic Combat Squadron Aircrew Flight Equipment journeyman, receives the Purple Heart Medal at Davis-Monthan Air Force Base, Arizona, July 9, 2020.
-Cooper’s actions ensured precision electronic attack support was provided to coalition forces throughout Afghanistan.
-(U.S. Air Force photo by Airman 1st Class Kaitlyn J. Ergish)
+U.S. Air Force Senior Airman Cody Cooper, 41st Electronic Combat Squadron Aircrew Flight Equipment journeyman, received the Purple Heart Medal at Davis-Monthan Air Force Base, Arizona, July 9, 2020.

+Cooper was deployed with the 41st Expeditionary ECS in support of Operation Freedom’s Sentinel and the Resolute Support mission at Bagram Air Base, Afghanistan.
+During this period, he was exposed to significant risk while ensuring precision electronic attack support was provided to coalition forces throughout Afghanistan.

+“Cody did his duties with excellence,” said Col. Philip Acquaro, 55th Electronic Combat Group commander.
+“During the deployment he identified 15 equipment errors and expedited 12 repairs, which restored critical life-saving flight gear.”

 |Date Taken: